xezar816/Alejandro-Alvarez/README.md

 # refactored-spoon
-This personal repository which has a couple of existing projects.
+This is a personal repository which has a couple of existing projects.